Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Intellectual Property

 You must indicate if you have made changes to the data.
-This can be done so in a reasonable manner, but not in any way that suggests that Orphanet endorses you or your use.
+This can be done in a reasonable manner, but not in any way that suggests that Orphanet endorses you or your use.

-You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+You may not apply legal terms or technological measures that legally restrict others from doing anything the licence permits.

 Please consult the terms of the licence for more information.